vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/feature/page-info.md

   - page info
 ---

-By including [`@mr-hope/vuepress-plugin-comment`](https://vuepress-theme-hope.github.io/comment/), `vuepress-theme-hope` can display article information for you.
+By including [`@mr-hope/vuepress-plugin-components`](https://vuepress-theme-hope.github.io/components/), `vuepress-theme-hope` can display article information for you.

 <!-- more -->

 ## Enable

-Page information display is enabled globally by default, while supports local config[^applypartically].
+Page information display is enabled globally by default, while supports local config[^supportpageconfig].
 You can disable it by setting `pageInfo: false` in frontmatter of a specific page.

-[^applypartically]: **Apply Partically Support**
+[^supportpageconfig]: **Page config support**

     **Support local configuration**<Badge text="Support page config" /> means that the theme allows the configuration of the page to override the global configuration.